Kypce/Kypce/Battleship_Networking/README.md

 This project is a two-player battleship game played over a tcp network using the command window and ascii Specifically, it uses a TCP networking connection as it excels at supporting and connecting two players

+*Note: This was a group project done with two other people making it a total group size of three.*

 ### Local_Battleship,py
 - This is code for playing battleship on a local machine only
 - Used to make the logic and all the functions for playing battleship to more easily make the networked version